BrendenEum/Website/content/project/gain-loss/index.md

 ---
-slides: Attentional biases in gains, attentional anomalies in losses
+slides: Attentional Over-Weighting in Gains, Attentional Under-Weighting in Losses
 url_pdf: ""
 summary: Recent work has shown that attention alters the construction and comparison of values during decision-making.
 Here we study how attention alters the choice process when options involve losses.
 Using an eye-tracking experiment with binary choices between lotteries, we find that attentional biases may flip in choices between losses compared to choices between gains.
 authors: